 Closing due to lack of response.

-#5 Updated by Mike Daniels over 1 year ago
+#5 Updated by Mike Daniels almost 2 years ago

 - File replaygain.zip added

 I've noticed too that mp3 and replaygain seems problematic in Audacious.
 Here's an example attached.

 I've created 2 soundclips.
 The first one is normalized, the second is the same clip but was lowered in volume with 24 dB.
 Then they were converted to mp3 (using LAME) and I used the built-in functionality in Winamp ("Calculate ReplayGain") on the mp3s.
 Winamp then reports 'Track Gain -0.58 dB' on the first file and '+23.65 dB' on the second.